dimforge/ncollide/docs/geometric_representations.md

 The `Capsule` structure describes the Minkowski sum of a segment and a ball.
 In other words, this is a cylinder with its flat extremities replaced by half-balls.
 A capsule is defined by its _half height_ and the _radius_ of its extremities.
-It is centered at the origin and principal axis is the positive
+It is centered at the origin and its principal axis is the
 $\mathbf{y}$ axis.

 | Method | Description |